hrudham/Selectioner/readme.md

 If you've never built the project before, download [nodejs.org](http://nodejs.org/), and make sure that you have the [Node Packet Manager (NPM)](https://npmjs.org/) installed (this usually comes bundled with Node).

-Once that's done, you're going to need [Jake](https://github.com/mde/jake).
-This is a Rake port for NodeJS.
+Once that's done, you're going to need [Grunt](http://gruntjs.com/).
 You can obtain this with NPM via the following command:

-		$ npm install jake -g
+		$ npm install -g grunt-cli

-Thereafter, build the solution from the `[ProjectPath]\Build` directory with the following command:
+Thereafter, build the solution from the project's root directory with the following command:

-		$ jake
+		$ grunt